 Stopping and starting a GitLab instance

-If necessary, you can stop and restart a GitLab instance.
-When the instance is stopped, all its data is saved.
+You can stop and restart a GitLab instance as needed.
+When stopped, an instance retains all its data.

-You are not charged while your instance is stopped: you continue to pay only for the data stored by the instance and the size of backups stored in Yandex Object Storage based on the pricing policy.
+While your instance is idle, you only pay for the stored instance data and the size of backups stored in Yandex Object Storage as per the pricing policy.

 To stop a GitLab instance, run this command: